 COVID-19 and actions taken to reduce its spread continue to rapidly evolve.
 In late March and April 2022, certain regions in China were subject to lock-down and other constraints imposed by the local government authorities due to a new wave of COVID-19 outbreak in those regions.
 Employees who are located in those regions were required to work remotely and/or suspended any business travels.
 There were a few days of delays in the shipping and handling of parcel in and out of the Shanghai port due to the lock-down in the area.
 The percentage of shipments from Shanghai port made up approximately 15% and 9% of our total shipments in March and April 2022, respectively.
 Although a majority of our employees are located in China, our business, products, lines of service, projects and operations were not materially impacted by such pandemic-related lockdown in China because we were able to maintain normal business operations under a remote working arrangement with our employees.
 Furthermore, since most of the buyers in our GigaCloud Marketplace are typically resellers based in the U.S. and Europe and the buyers on third-party ecommerce websites are located outside of China, the lock-down in China in 2022 did not have a material impact of consumer demand of our products and services.
-The extent to which COVID-19 may reduce the productivity of our employees, disrupt our service supply chains, reduce our access to capital or limit our business development activities, will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the ultimate geographic spread of the disease, the duration of the outbreak, travel restrictions and social distancing in the U.S. and other countries, business closures or business disruptions and the effectiveness of actions taken in the U.S. and other countries to contain and treat the disease.
-To the extent the COVID-19 pandemic adversely affects our business, financial condition and results of operations, it may also have the effect of heightenin
+The extent to which COVID-19 may reduce the productivity of our employees, disrupt our service supply chains, reduce our access to capital or limit our business development activities, will depend on future developments, travel restrictions and social distancing in the U.S. and other countries, business closures or business disruptions and the effect of heightening many of the other sites discusted of the disease, the duration of the outbreak, travel restrictions and social distancing in the U.S. and other countries to contain and treat the disease.
+To the extent the COVID-19 pandemic adversely affects our business, financial condition and results of operations, it may also have the effect of heightening many of the other risks described in t